WalterGropius/website/README.md

 ## Features

-- **Cutting-Edge Tech Stack**: We've used the latest tools and libraries to ensure top-notch performance and maintainability.
+- **Cutting-Edge Tech Stack**: I've used the latest tools and libraries to ensure top-notch performance and maintainability.

 - **3D Visualization**: Thanks to react-three-fiber, you can incorporate 3D elements seamlessly into your portfolio.